eoinkelly/notes/oauth/oauth.md

             * authorization code
             * implicit
     2. Token endpoint
+        * the client must have authenticated itself with the authorization server _before_ it hits the token endpoint
         * used by the client to exchange an authorization grant or refresh token for an access token
             * "typically wtih client authentication" ????
                 * does that mean the client has to authenticate itself with the authorization server before hitting this endpoint????